acse-2020/introduction/labs/intro.md

 ![](ResetPassword.png)

-While the password is being reset you will not be able to click on the connect button and you should see a notification that the password is being reset.
-Once the password reset process is complete the connect button will be activated again, and the new password should be available to use.
+While the password is being reset you will not be able to start or connect to your virtual machine, and you should see a notification that the password is being reset.
+Wait for this notification to clear before starting and connecting to your virtual machine.

 ## Connecting to a virtual machine